 How did you prepare for the interview?

-Applicants commonly prepared for the interview by reviewing their application materials, practicing common interview questions, researching the school, seeking advice from online resources like SDN, and discussing healthcare-related current events.
-Many emphasized the importance of practicing aloud, seeking feedback from others, and staying informed about medical news.
+Applicants commonly prepared for interviews by reviewing their application materials, practicing common interview questions, researching the school, and seeking advice from online resources like SDN.
+Many also emphasized the importance of practicing aloud, staying updated on current events, and seeking feedback from professionals or individuals with interview experience.

 I reviewed my application and talked through some basic questions.